★ Founding Era ★

 The Declaration of Independence

-On July 4, 1776, fifty-six delegates signed a document declaring that government draws its just powers from the consent of the governed.
+On July 4, 1776, the Continental Congress adopted a document declaring that government draws its just powers from the consent of the governed — most of the fifty-six delegates signed it that August.
 Many of them held people in bondage.

 Founding Era Read Story →